Mary Had a Little Boy

-"Mary Had a Little Boy" is a song recorded by German Eurodance group Snap!, released in December 1990 as the fourth and final single from their debut studio album, World Power (1990).
-The song reached number-one in Zimbabwe and on the RPM Dance/Urban chart in Canada.
-It's lyrics are based on the nineteenth century nursery rhyme, Mary Had a Little Lamb.
+"Mary Had a Little Boy" is a song by German Eurodance group Snap!, released in November 1990 by Ariola, BMG and Logic Records as the fourth and final single from their debut studio album, World Power (1990).
+The song features vocals by American singer Penny Ford, who also co-wrote the lyrics, and reached number one in Zimbabwe and on the Canadian RPM Dance chart.
+Its lyrics are based on the nineteenth century nursery rhyme, Mary Had a Little Lamb.
 The chorus includes the line "Mary had a little boy, little did she know; and everywhere that Mary went, the little boy was sure to go".
+The music video for the song was directed by James Hudson and filmed in London.
 The song was re-recorded and included on their 2003 remix album The Cult of Snap! featuring Milky & 2NF.